jubnzv/pocketbook-sync/README.md

   prefix          Prefix to books location on this device.
 ```

-Here is an example of usage in my environment:
+Here is an example of usage in my environment.

+I store books in ~/Documents on my desktop system.
+The same directory (including all files with the same paths) is located in MicroSD card on my PocketBook device.

+The following command fetch the book positions from the E-reader database and updates them in the zathura history file:

 ```
 $ pbsync /media/jubnzv/PB740 /home/jubnzv/.local/share/zathura/history /home/jubnzv/